call911nowplz/Spiriten.cf/Server_Side/server_jars.md

 [uSpigot 1.0](https://mctrades.org/threads/15859/) : uSpigot 1.0 is a premium 1.8.9 Spigot fork with claims of full multicore/multithread support, custom knockback parameters, and many optimizations.
 It is made by the same developer as nSpigot 2.0 Enterprise, so very likely a scam.

-[Vanilla](https://www.minecraft.net/en-us/download/server) : The Vanilla jar is the server software provided by Mojang themselves.
-It is the slowest and has the least abilities, but it is a plain vanilla experience.

 [VapoSpigot](https://www.mc-market.org/resources/10936/) : VapoSpigot is a free 1.7.10 Paper fork aimed at PvP servers.
 It includes features like custom knockback parameters, a lot of optimizations, some Bukkit API additions, and built in 1.8.x support.
 It's amazing what you can get for free...